Macmachi/TonyGPT/README.md

 ## Future Ideas

+* Whisper Implementation for Enhanced Language Support in Input
 * Addition of a servo-motorized hand to extend the robot's physical capabilities
 * Object manipulation (grasping and manipulating objects)
 * Choreographed movements with music